HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-24-1.png)

 \[For consistency, I’ve ordered the players the same as in the previous plots.\] In both panels, we show the prediction error distribution for each player in green and summarize those distributions in terms of their means and percentile-based 95% intervals.
 Since these are error distributions, we prefer them to be as close to zero as possible.
 Although neither model made perfect predictions, the overall errors in the multilevel model were clearly smaller.
 Much like with the James-Stein estimator, the partial pooling of the multilevel model made for better end-of-the-season estimates.

+> The paradoxical \[consequence of Bayesian multilevel models\] is that \[they can contradict\] this elementary law of statistical theory.
+If we have \[two\] or more baseball players, and if we are interested in predicting future batting averages for each of them, then \[the Bayesian multilevel model can be better\] than simply extrapolating from the three separate averages. (p.
+119)

 Next steps
 ----------